 Modelling Using CNC

-Architects can use CNC machines to create prototypes and models of their ideas.
+Architects can use CNC machines –like refurbished routers, mills, and lathers– as they are more suitable for rapid prototyping and modeling their ideas.
 They can then use the models to check areas of weaknesses and design flaws that should be worked on before the project can commence.
 This is of immense benefits for these professionals as they make designs fast and polish them before they are commercialised.

 Models are a high accurate representation of the idea that the architect had in mind.
 Builders and designs are able to understand the same and put it into action.
 This reduces instances of miscommunication or poor interpretation of ideas by people executing the idea.
 The CNC process is an architect’s best gift to quality design.